onyxplayott/OnyxPlayTV/README.md

-*Don't Sell or Buy My Playlist Without My Permission*
+*Don't Sell or Buy My Playlist Without My Permission.*

+*If They Sell My Playlist, I will deleted for tv playlist permanent and cannot watching it for anyone.*